JawherKl/ai-models-integration/README.md

 ### Step 4: Configure Environment Variables

 * Create a `.env` file in the root directory.
-* Add your API keys and service configurations:
+* Add your API keys created from openrouter and other service configurations:

 ```bash
 API_KEY=your_api_key_here